lamwalter/qa-portfolio/bug-reports/bug-002-add-to-cart-empty-cart.md

 ## 🧩 Summary
 When clicking "Add to Cart" on a product page, the UI responds normally, but the shopping cart remains empty when accessed.
+Issue persists after hard refresh and across navigation.

 ---

 ## 🔁 Steps to Reproduce
 1. Go to `https://example.com/products/blue-jacket`
 2. Click the **Add to Cart** button
-3. Navigate to the **Cart** page via the top navigation or `/cart`
+3. Navigate to the **Cart** page via top navigation or go to /cart.

 ---

 ## ✅ Expected Result
-The selected product should appear in the shopping cart with quantity = 1.
+Selected product appears with quantity **1** and correct name/price.

 ---